vishaalsai/lora-dpo/README.md

 4. **API keys blocked by GitHub push protection** — Accidentally committed HF token in notebooks.
 Fixed by sed-replacing tokens with placeholders and force-pushing amended commit.

-> *(Fill this section in after training — this is what hiring managers want to see!)*

-Examples of things to document:
-- Did the model overfit early? (look for val_loss increasing while train_loss drops)
-- Did it still add markdown fences sometimes? (document frequency and fix via data)
-- Did boolean fields (`in_stock`) serialize inconsistently? (document and fix)
-- Did DPO improve or slightly regress one metric? (explain the tradeoff)